 DataWorks workbooks enable you to perform multiple data analysis operations that are highly consistent with those in Excel.
 This reduces learning costs.

 - Go to the DataStudio page.

 - Log on to the DataWorks console.

-- Click in the upper-left corner and choose .
+- On the DataStudio page, click the icon in the upper-left corner and choose .

 - On the DataAnalysis homepage, click Experience Now.
 The Web Excel page appears.

 - In the All Spreadsheets section of the page, click the name of the workbook that you want to edit in the File Name column to go to the workbook editing page.
 If you create a workbook in this step, the workbook editing page appears after the workbook is created.
 For more information, see Create and manage a workbook.

 Edit the workbook

 No. Feature Description 1 Font Select a font from the drop-down list as needed.
 2 Font Size Select a font size from the drop-down list as needed.
 3 Bold Set text in bold.
 4 Italic Set text in italic.
 5 Underline Underline text.
 6 Strikethrough Add a strikethrough to text.
 7 Borders Add borders to selected cells.
 8 Fill Color Specify the background color of selected cells.
 9 Font Color Specify the text color.